Want to read my overview for this project? Read this other post.

 There are several reasons you should consider building an affiliate program for your business.
-First, you can tap into new networks of customers that you aren’t able to reach through paid media.
-Second, it puts money in the hands of your customers and ordinary people, rather than Mark Zuckerberg.
+First, you can tap into new networks of customers you can’t reach through paid media.
+Second, it puts money in the hands of your customers.
 Third, it can be more cost-effective than paid media.
-And fourth, it is wise to not rely too heavily on any one acquisition channel, as changes to search algorithms and ad pricing can disrupt your business if you rely on one of these channels for the majority of your customer acquisitions.
+And fourth, it is wise not to rely too heavily on any acquisition channel, as changes to search algorithms and ad pricing can disrupt your business if you rely on one of these channels for most of your customer acquisitions.

 Affiliate programs are an ethical form of marketing because they don’t support the ecosystem of ad-driven surveillance technology.
 Rather, it relies on your customers and full-time affiliates becoming evangelists for your product.

 The primary advantage of building and running your affiliate program in-house is that you can save on fees that affiliate program software providers and affiliate networks charge, which is often around 30%.
 This means you can lower your acquisition cost and boost your numbers because you can pass on that value to your affiliates.
 Another advantage is that your sales cycle might be complex and require vetting each new lead.
 Having an approval process can reduce the likelihood that you are paying affiliates for low-quality leads, and is easier to manage in-house.